Bryncg/Financial-Data-Analysis/README.md

 The reconstruction results closely match the amount of variance discarded at each threshold.

-For example, 8 PCs retain approximately 80.6% of total variance and produce a reconstruction error of approximately 19.4%.
+For example, 8 PCs retain approximately 80.6% of total variance and produce a reconstruction MSE of approximately 0.194, closely matching the proportion of standardised variance not retained.

 Using all 18 components reconstructs the original standardised dataset almost perfectly.